swiftlang/swift-driver/README.md

 * Testing
   * [ ] Build stuff with SwiftPM or Xcode or your favorite build system, using `swift-driver`.
 Were the results identical?
 What changed?
   * [x] Shim in `swift-driver` so it can run the Swift repository's [driver test suite](https://github.com/apple/swift/tree/master/test/Driver).
-  * [ ] Investigate differences between test results for the Swift repository's driver test suite (above) between the existing and new driver.
+  * [ ] Investigate differences in the test results for the Swift repository's driver test suite (above) between the existing and new driver.
   * [ ] Port interesting tests from the Swift repository's [driver test suite](https://github.com/apple/swift/tree/master/test/Driver) over to XCTest
   * [ ] Fuzz the command-line options to try to crash the Swift driver itself
 * Integration